tldr-pages/tldr/pages/linux/fuser.md

 > Display process IDs currently using files or sockets.
 > Requires admin privileges.

-- Identify process using a TCP socket:
+- Identify processes using a TCP socket:

 `fuser -n tcp {{port}}`

-- Find which process accessing a directory:
+- Find which processes are accessing a directory:

 `fuser {{path/to/directory}}`